ibm-cloud-architecture/refarch-eda/docs-mk/patterns/api-mgt/index.md

 An AsyncAPI document is a file in either YAML or JSON format that defines and annotates the different components of an event-driven API.
 For example, AsyncAPI can formally describe how to connect to a Kafka cluster, the details of the Kafka topics (channels in AsyncAPI), and the type of data in messages.
-AsyncAPI includes both formal schema definitions and space for free-text descriptions (https://dalelane.co.uk/blog/?p=4219).
+AsyncAPI includes both formal schema definitions and space for free-text descriptions [See this blog](https://dalelane.co.uk/blog/?p=4219).

 Here is what it looks like: